Program Highlights

 Learn Your Way

 Occupational Therapy classes will be taught exclusively at the Royal Oak campus.
-Plus, for increased flexibility, some program courses are taught using OnlineLive delivery.
+Plus, for increased flexibility, some program courses are taught using online delivery.

-The delivery of the master’s degree in occupational therapy program revolves around instructors facilitating learning through problem-based case management.
-Students in the MSOT program will be required to utilize theory, logic, clinical reasoning and pragmatic skills in an interactive learning environment.
+The delivery of the master's of occupational therapy online revolves around instructors facilitating learning through problem-based case management.
+Students in the MSOT will be required to utilize theory, logic, clinical reasoning and pragmatic skills in an interactive learning environment.
 It is expected that students will participate in discussions and debates and develop treatment choices based on sound research and theoretical assumptions.
 The master’s degree in occupational therapy curriculum emphasizes mastery of the skills required for entry-level practice.
-The curriculum is designed so that graduates can review, understand, conduct and interpret research activities.
+The MSOT curriculum is designed so that graduates can review, understand, conduct and interpret research activities.
 Evidence-based practice initiatives make it essential that practitioners’ research skills are well developed.

-The Baker College Master of Science in Occupational Therapy program is a two-year, ACOTE-accredited program consisting of 74 credit hours of major requirements.
+The Baker College master's in occupational therapy is a two-year, ACOTE-accredited program consisting of 74 credit hours of major requirements.
 Our curriculum includes evidence-based practice and scholarship in occupational therapy, leadership and management, professional responsibilities in occupational therapy practice, and two three-month clinical experiences.

 View Full CurriculumSample Courses